-In this section we analyze non reconstructible colorings.
-We start by showing a condition that implies unreconstructibility and which used in all examples presented (except Example \ref{sin-pareja-critica}).
-We also show that any coloring can be extended to a non reconstructible one (Proposition \ref{extentioninnotR}).
+In this section we analyze non-reconstructible colorings.
+We start by showing a condition that implies non reconstructibility and which is used in almost all examples presented.
+We also show that any coloring can be extended to a non- reconstructible one (Proposition \ref{extentioninnotR}).